 Best Violin For Beginners

-1. Cecilio Violin For Beginners - Beginner Violins Kit For Student with Hard Case, Rosin, Bows, Tuner, and Extra Strings
+1. Cecilio Violin For Beginners -Beginner Violins Kit For Students with Hard Case, Rosin, Bows, Tuner, and Extra Strings.

 - Music Instruments for Kids & Adults: Dive into the classics!
 The adults and kids...

 - Elegant: Joining beautifully hand-carved musical instruments for kids, the ebony...

 - Violin Kit Includes: The Cecilio violin is dressed with D'Addario Prelude...

 - Basics: The violin for kids comes in an array of sizes (1/2 violin, 1/3 violin,...

 - Precious Craftsmanship: This violin for kids, like all band & orchestra musical...

 This is labeled as one of the most popular violins available for students.
 The CVN-300 Violin from Cecilio is made of a solid spruce top, maple on its back, sides, and neck.
 There is also antique varnished inlaid purfling.
 The CVN-300’s fingerboard, pegs, and chin rest are crafted from ebony, put together with a tailpiece with four nickel-plated fine tuners detachable.

 For students and beginners, this is the best-recommended pick from teachers, trainers and reviewers alike.
 The violin also comes with a Cecilio chromatic tuner, making it possible and easy to get the right pitch every time you tune your strings.
 It also features a lightweight hard case, two bows (Brazilwood, unbleached Mongolian horsehair), rosin cake, an extra bridge, adjustable shoulder rest and a comprehensive lesson book.